MicrosoftDocs/altspace-vr/altspace-vr/world-building/early-access.md

 ![Settings menu with early access option highlighted](images/early-access-img-01.png)

 2. Restart AltspaceVR.
-3. Explore your new abilities!
+3. Explore your new abilities.

 ## Join the Early Access program on the AltspaceVR website